Not a Developer?

-From here, the next directions you can go in now includes:
+From here, the next directions you can go in now include:

 If you're not sure which Okra products you want to use, see Explore by use case for a mapping of common use cases to fit your products.

 This Quickstart guide only covered working with web apps.
-If your app is targeted towards mobile users, check out our list of libraries and SDKs.
+If your app is targeted toward mobile users, check out our list of libraries and SDKs.